Family Guy Viewer Mail 2: Robin Williams incident

-BBC Three showed a repeat of this episode in the United Kingdom on August 11, 2014, the day that Robin Williams committed suicide.
+BBC Three showed a repeat of this episode in the United Kingdom on August 11, 2014, the day Robin Williams committed suicide.
 The episode aired at 23:25 BST, and news of Williams' death broke about 23:50 BST.
 Viewers reacted to the coincidence, highlighting that Peter attempted suicide in the episode.
 A BBC spokesperson said:

 When aired on ITV2, the scenes where Peter attempts suicide are removed.